A traditional CRM was built for general ‘customer’ scenarios

 So it is with the CRM category that Salesforce.com has defined: it is generic enough to work for many industries, and yet still offers the potential for others to round off the edges and nail more vertically-oriented and extremely tailored software solutions.

 Private capital markets are actually a great demonstration of this dynamic.
-Where generic CRM platforms simplify — appropriately so — to assume there’s a business, a customer, a sale, and service of that customer, there are a few industry-specific pieces that are missing.
+Where generic CRM platforms simplify — appropriately so — to assume there’s a business, a customer, a sale, and a service of that customer, there are a few industry-specific pieces that are missing.

 Take for example, that investors become customers by investing through legal entities the GP raises.
 It’s a subtle but important nuance that just doesn’t make sense at a platform-as-a-service level (because it’s overly complicated for a simple one-time sale that many industries require), but which can easily be added without 10 years or software engineering.
 Once provided, the rest of the platform’s components become tremendously powerful again and you’re set to take over the world.